-This last post will cover the final leg of my trip, which landed me two incredibly beautiful cities: Makarska and Dubrovnik.
+This last post will cover the final leg of my trip, which landed me in two incredibly beautiful cities: Makarska and Dubrovnik.
 If you’re planning on visiting Croatia, you have to add these cities to your list.
-Dubrovnik might be a given, but don’t miss out on Makarska.
+Dubrovnik might be a given but don’t miss out on Makarska.
 You’ll see why, in a minute, in the photos below!

 So let’s get to it – I hope you enjoy the travel guides I’ve put together for Makarska and Dubrovnik.
 My hope is that you’ll be able to use this post as you’re planning your trip to Croatia.
 Enjoy!